Nolan Jones Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Diamondbacks pitching staff last season ranked 24th in the big leagues.

-- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Henry gets the start for the Diamondbacks, his seventh of the season.
-He is 2-1 with a 4.50 ERA and 18 strikeouts in 34 2/3 innings pitched.
+- Davies (0-1) gets the starting nod for the Diamondbacks in his fourth start of the season.
+He's put together a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- His last time out came in relief on Saturday when the lefty threw 1 1/3 scoreless innings against the Boston Red Sox while allowing just one hit.
+- The right-hander last pitched on Saturday against the Boston Red Sox, when he went 3 1/3 innings, allowing two earned runs while giving up five hits.

-- In seven games this season, the 25-year-old has an ERA of 4.50, with 4.8 strikeouts per nine innings.
-Opponents are batting .258 against him.
+- In three games this season, the 30-year-old has an ERA of 5.68, with 7.1 strikeouts per nine innings.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.